creativeprojects/go-selfupdate/README.md

 - able to detect different ARM CPU architectures (the original library wasn't working on my different versions of raspberry pi)
 - support for assets compressed with bzip2 (.bz2)
 - can use a single file containing the sha256 checksums for all the files (one per line)
+- separate the provider and the updater, so we can add more providers (GitHub, Gitea, Gitlab, etc.)

 ### Example